--Muddy and washed out picture.
+-Muddy and washed-out picture.

-The tests mentioned in the studio guidelines are projection best common practices in digital cinemas:
+Some projection best common practices in digital cinemas:

--adjust the white illumination to 14 fL (using a DCI White test image, not a projector white test image which is 15-16 fL)
+-Adjust the white illumination to 14 fL (using a DCI White test image, not a projector white test image which is 15-16 fL)

--check and adjust the framing with a framing chart,
+-Check and adjust the framing with a framing chart,

--check the sound for 85 dBc per channel and play the movie at reference level (7 on dolby, 0 on other equipment)
+-Check the sound for 85 dBc per channel and play the movie at reference level (7 on Dolby, 0 on other equipment)